cga-harvard/worldmap/README.md

 paver start_geoserver
 ```

+# Installing WorldMap in production

+When running WorldMap in production it is highly recommended to use a proper web sever (nginx or Apache httpd) in place of the Django server.

+You can find a sample configuration for nginx and uwsgi in the scripts directory (nginx_sample and uwsgi_sample files).

 # For WorldMap translators

 WorldMap is mainly based on GeoNode, therefore there are two steps involved in having it translated into your language: one is related to GeoNode, the other to WorldMap itself.